-Traffic and roads
+Traffic and Communities

 Some residents hold street parties to highlight the problems of traffic and parking in their street.
 Some think about taking action about it having enjoyed their street without traffic for a day.